-The Nikon D700 and the Nikon D5300 are two digital cameras that were officially introduced, respectively, in July 2008 and October 2013.
+The Nikon D700 and the Nikon D5300 are two digital cameras that were announced, respectively, in July 2008 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D700) and an APS-C (D5300) sensor.
-The D700 has a resolution of 12.1 megapixel, whereas the D5300 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D700 has a resolution of 12.1 megapixels, whereas the D5300 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is considerably smaller (32 percent) than the Nikon D700.
 Moreover, the D5300 is substantially lighter (55 percent) than the D700.
 It is worth mentioning in this context that the D700 is splash and dust resistant, while the D5300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D700) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D5300).
-You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.
+You can compare the optics available in the Nikon Lens Catalog.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The D5300 was launched at a markedly lower price (by 73 percent) than the D700, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.